genevate/style_guides/programming/languages/ruby.md

 * %x() - Executes an interpolated system command (does not echo to STDOUT or return the running command's result).
     `%x(echo #{message}) # => "Huzzah!"`

+## Booleans

+* Use !! to convert an object into a boolean.

 ## Hashes

 * Consider using #fetch when setting default values for missing keys instead of || as || will answer the default value